 As a parent in Dysart Unified School District, you have the right to a quality education for your children.
 To make sure that every student enjoys that right, the District has established procedures regarding disruptive behavior.
 The procedures for student responsibilities are designed to create an orderly environment that is safe for all students and staff.
 The rules are reasonable and fair, and they are the same at each school.
 We ask that you carefully read the infractions and consequences.
 Dysart Unified School District #89 has severe consequences for drugs, weapons or threatening behavior.
-Any such act may result in a recommendation for long term suspension or expulsion.
-Some infractions may result in a referral to a local law enforcement agency, in addition to school consequences, such as suspension or expulsion.
+Any such act may result in a referral to a local law enforcement agency, in addition to school consequences, such as suspension or expulsion.